-- A weekly maternity benefit rate of €250 is paid to qualifying persons for 26 weeks; the remaining 16 weeks is unpaid.
-Mothers who are already on certain social welfare payments are entitled to half-rate maternity benefit. - Payments are taxed. - Maternity benefit is funded from the Social Insurance Fund, which is financed by contributions from employers and employees.
+A weekly maternity benefit rate of €262 is paid to qualifying persons for 26 weeks; the remaining 16 weeks is unpaid.
+Mothers who are already on certain social welfare payments are entitled to half-rate maternity benefit.
+Maternity benefit is taxable for all claimants.

+Maternity benefit is funded from the Social Insurance Fund, which is financed by contributions from employers and employees.
 Pay Related Social Insurance (PRSI) rates vary across different types of employment.
 However, the majority of employees pay 4 per cent of earnings and employers pay 11.05 per cent.